kentoh - Fotolia

 Christophe Bertrandsenior analyst, Enterprise Strategy Group

-None of these backup trends are particularly surprising, according to Steven Hill, senior analyst at 451 Research, based out of New York City.
-He said hybrid infrastructure has extended the number of locations where mission-critical applications and data are kept, yet all of them must still be readily available and accessible.
+None of these backup trends are particularly surprising, according to Steven Hill, senior analyst at 451 Research, based out of York City.
+He said hybrid infrastructure has the number of locations where mission-critical applications and data are kept, yet all of them must still be readily available and accessible.
 Traditional backup is not enough to handle that, so backup vendors are changing their capabilities and dipping into other IT disciplines to build a more holistic, inclusive model.

 "We're seeing a logical progression of the data protection/DR/BC market.
 The adoption of hybrid IT is encouraging vendors to fill out their portfolio with an increasingly broad range of services and capabilities," Hill said.